STAT545-UBC-hw-2019-20/stat545-hw-mksm1228/hw04/README.md

 2. Produce a plot of the wide format.
 3. Relengthen the wider data.

-In addition, we were asked to choose one of two variants for each exercise.
+In addition, we were asked to choose one of two variants for each Exercise 1 and 2.
 Univariate Option 1 was chosen for Exercise 1 and Multivariate Option 1 was chosen for Exercise 2.
 More details about the variant tasks are posted below.

 ### Exercise 1: Univariate Option 1